mvolkmann/blog/src/swift/swift-lang.md

 All that is required is to state that a type conforms to the protocol and only define properties with types that also conform to the protocol.

+Protocols can use the type name `Self` to refer to the actual type that conforms to the protocol.
+`Self` can also be used to refer to static properties and methods of a struct, class, or enum.

 Xcode can add stubs for a protocol to a type that claims to conform to it.
-Click the red circle to the left of the error message "Type does not conform to protocol" and then click the "Fix" button.
+To trigger this, click the red circle to the left of the error message "Type does not conform to protocol" and then click the "Fix" button.

 The following code demonstrates defining and using a custom protocol.